Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 “Businesses must obtain users’ opt-in before sending them messages.
 Opt-ins must clearly state that a person is opting in to receive messages from the business over WhatsApp.” — WhatsApp Business Messaging Policy, Meta

-🔴 Don’t turn WhatsApp into a spam channel — Meta tracks quality rating per number; consistently poor ratings can lead to template-sending restrictions or number suspension.
+🔴 Don’t turn WhatsApp into a spam channel — Meta tracks a quality rating for each business number; if too many customers report your messages as spam, Meta can start limiting how many people you can reach — or block your number entirely.
 Safe threshold: max 1 Marketing message/week per active customer.

 🔴 Always offer easy opt-out — in every Marketing message: “Reply STOP to unsubscribe”.
 Required by law.